Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Model Problems

 The second case study we consider is a three-dimensional model with a vertical fault running through the centre of the reservoir, which acts as a pathway for hot mass upflow from the roots of the system.
 As in the vertical slice case study, when simulating the reservoir dynamics, we consider a single mass component---water---and an energy component.

 The model domain, shown in Figure \ref{fig:mesh_fault}, spans $6000\,\metres$ in the horizontal ($x_{1}$ and $x_{2}$) directions, extends to a depth of $3000\,\metres$ in the vertical ($x_{3}$) direction, and has a variable topography.
 The system contains nine production wells, the locations of which are also indicated in Figure \ref{fig:mesh_fault}.
 Each has a single feedzone at a depth of $1200\,\metres$.
-Figure \ref{fig:truth_fault} shows the mass upflow and the permeability structure of the true system, generated using a draw from the prior.
+Figure \ref{fig:truth_fault} shows the mass upflow, permeability structure and clay cap of the true system, generated using a draw from the prior.
 Also shown is the true natural state convective plume.